Core Idea

 What Is the “Bandwidth Is Infinite” Fallacy?

-The “bandwidth is infinite” fallacy is the assumption that network connections can transmit unlimited amounts of data instantaneously without capacity constraints.
-This assumption leads architects to design distributed systems that freely pass large objects, transfer entire datasets between services, or implement chatty protocols without considering the cumulative bandwidth consumption.
-However, bandwidth—the rate at which data can be transmitted over a network connection—is always finite and varies dramatically based on infrastructure.
+The fallacy assumes network connections can transmit unlimited data without capacity constraints, leading architects to freely pass large objects, transfer entire datasets between services, or implement chatty protocols without budgeting for cumulative bandwidth consumption.

 Addressing this fallacy requires deliberate data transfer strategies:

-- Use minimal DTOs that contain only required fields rather than passing entire domain objects
+- Use minimal DTOs containing only required fields, not entire domain objects

 - Cache frequently accessed data locally to avoid repeated transfers